ShelJi/shelji/README.md

-## I'm a Full-Stack Developer from India
+## I'm a Software Engineer from India
-with expertise in React, Django and Django REST Framework (API).
+with expertise in IoT and Web.

 [https://shelj.in](https://shelj.in)